 Angelicque Tucker Blackmon, Ph.D.

-When they review her professional background, most people do not realize that Dr. Blackmon loves to laugh and tell jokes.
+When most people review her professional background, they do not realize that Dr. Blackmon loves to laugh and tell jokes.
+Sometimes, she is even funny.
 She has three children, Taylor, Nate, and Morgan, all of whom participate in competitive athletics, including cheerleading.
 Dr. Blackmon, when younger, tried numerous times to become a high school cheerleader—to no avail.
-So she decided to become a Professional Cheerleader of Life and Success.
+So, she decided to become a Professional Cheerleader of Life and Success.

 - Southern University, B.S., Chemistry – 1991